-Just as a rule - never eliminate the macro-nutrients your body needs such as protein, carbs, or fat from your diet.
+As a rule, never eliminate macronutrients (protein, carbs and fat) from your diet.
 There are many diets out there that play around with these critical components of our nutrition.
-HOWEVER, you can definitely LIMIT them in order to see outstanding results.
-Of course you would want to accompany your eating plan with an exercise routine that had cardio-vascular and resistance training.
+However, you can limit them in order to see outstanding results.
+Of course, you would want to accompany your eating plan with an exercise routine that had cardiovascular and resistance training.

-BUT - For a challenging test, try to ELIMINATE sugar.
+But, for a challenging test, try to eliminate sugar.
 This is anything with cane sugar in it.
-For a short list it means soda, sweet tea/coffee, cake, cookies, and even white bread.
-Only eat multi-grain bread.
-You can consume your carbs from fruits and vegetables either before or after a workout.
-If you are having trouble losing that final 5-10 lbs, once you have eliminated sugar, you will see that final extra 5-10 lbs of fat / water retention around off your belly button area if you are a man and off your hips if you are a women.
-(Typical results!!!)
+For a short list, that means soda, sweet tea/coffee, cake, cookies and even white bread.
+Only eat multigrain bread.
+You can consume your carbs from fruits and vegetables, either before or after a workout.

-For lunch I eat a big salad with a large protein source again like tuna or chicken.
-The salad is filled with high fiber carbs like broccoli, green leafy lettuce like romaine, onions, almonds, maybe even some strawberries to top it off.
-Squirt some lemon juice or a balsamic vinegar type dressing for some added flavor and good fats.
+For lunch, I eat a big salad with a large protein source, like tuna or chicken.
+The salad is filled with high-fiber carbs like broccoli; green, leafy lettuce like romaine; onions; almonds; and maybe even some strawberries to top it off.
+Squirt some lemon juice or a balsamic vinegar-type dressing for added flavor and good fats.

-After lunch, I do not eat any more carbs during the day except those that come in peanuts, almonds, and other nuts for snacks.
-At this point, my body will still have enough carbs to function properly for the rest of the day.
-However, if you workout in the evening, you may want to add a few pieces of fruit or vegetables prior to exercise longer than 30 minutes.
+After lunch, I do not eat any more carbs during the day, except those that come in peanuts, almonds and other nuts for snacks.
+At this point, my body still will have enough carbs to function properly for the rest of the day.
+However, if you work out in the evening, you may want to add a few pieces of fruit or vegetables before exercise longer than 30 minutes.

-During dinner, I have a small salad with large source of protein again.
-And, if I get hungry during the after dinner hours, I drink more water and have some peanuts, almonds or left over chicken to fill any late evening hunger needs.
+During dinner, I have a small salad with a large source of protein again.
+And if I get hungry during after-dinner hours, I drink more water and have some peanuts, almonds or leftover chicken to fill any late-evening hunger needs.